MacDonald Years — Research

 Studies in experimental animals and in humans are performed by use of cells and tissue explants maintained in culture, analyses of the kinetics of enzyme activities, protein isolation and purification, as well as immunological and molecular biological procedures.

-The Faculty and Trainees seek to define the “ideal” hormonal milieu of pregnancy, especially that of the fetus that serves to promote lung maturation and to ensure a timely birth.
+Faculty and trainees seek to define the “ideal” hormonal milieu of pregnancy, especially that of the fetus that serves to promote lung maturation and to ensure a timely birth.

 Green Center Faculty: MacDonald Years